Position Size Calculator

 - Take-profit multiplier, if set via input parameters, applies to the current SL value when Take-profit button is pressed.

 - Take-profit input.

-- Order type button to switch between Instant and Pending.
+- Order type button to switch between Instant, Pending, and Stop Limit.

 - Hide/show lines button to quickly switch the display of the Entry, Take-profit, and Stop-loss lines on the chart.

 - Commission size per lot (one-way) — set it if your broker charges commission and you want it included into risk size when calculating position size.